Beauhurst’s most-requested collaboration feature

 Once we’d settled on a general direction, I built prototypes so we could test them with our subscribers.

-Results from subscribers and feedback from people at the company helped a lot.
+Results from subscribers and feedback from people at the company helped to choose the specific direction.

 At this moment we started another product squad to work on central feature of the platform, and I was needed elsewhere.
-I handed this project off to a junior designer, and gave them my notes from the most recent round of feedback.
+I handed this project off to another designer, and gave them my notes from the most recent round of feedback.

-The “polishing” phase might be my favourite, so it was a shame to hand off the project just before the finishing touches.
+The “polishing” phase is one of my favourites, so it was a shame to hand off the project just before the finishing touches.

 Metrics have shown that collection engagement is up.
 For example, since release the number of tags added to companies has gone up 1,500%.
 The number of new tags created has increased by 423%.
 Our account management team has passed on positive feedback from our subscribers.